Skip to main content

 SUNY Oswego takes compliance with this policy very seriously.
 SUNY Oswego University Police Department is responsible for addressing non-compliance with this policy by all persons and may address violations of this policy that constitute criminal trespass or any other violation of law.
 Students should expect that violations of this policy will result in disciplinary action under the University’s Student Code of Conduct up to and including interim suspension, suspension, and expulsion.

-2. Students: SUNY Oswego respects and supports students’ efforts to exercise their rights to free speech and assembly.
-The Division of Student Affairs has designated the Office of Student Engagement and Leadership and Campus Events and Conference Services to provide the appropriate support for the successful implementation of these Events.
-Following University procedure will ensure a safe and effective assembly activity.
+2. The Division of Student Affairs has designated the Office of Campus Events and Conference Services to provide the appropriate support for the successful implementation of Free Speech and Assembly Activities and strives to ensure a safe and effective assembly activity.
 The University will make every effort to respond affirmatively to all requests to engage in assembly activity.
 However, content-neutral consideration must be given to the time, place, and manner of the assembly activity to ensure the health and safety of the participants and the noninterference with authorized University business, activities, or events.

 4. Non-university affiliated speakers must be sponsored by a university department or by a registered student organization.